jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

 As a user, it's quite simple to use as it's a key-value store.
 Most of the other AWS databases are managed instances of existing services, however, DynamoDB is an AWS specific service which you can't really download and install locally.
 Luckily back in 2018 AWS [introduced](https://aws.amazon.com/about-aws/whats-new/2018/08/use-amazon-dynamodb-local-more-easily-with-the-new-docker-image/) a simpler way to work with DynamoDB utilizing [DynamoDB local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html#docker), a dockerized version of DynamoDB which you can simply run as a docker container to develop and test against.

-Running DynanoDB local is as simple as executing:
+Running DynamoDB local is as simple as executing:

 ```bash
 $ docker run -p 8000:8000 amazon/dynamodb-local